How to Build Sustainable Careers Within Your Organization

 The reason I put so much emphasis on the individual perspective is twofold:

 1) no organization nowadays is able to guarantee stability both in terms of job content and job security.
 Constant change is part of any individual’s career.
-If we fail to add the personal perspective on success and development in our approach to employees, we fail to prepare them for career choices which will inevitably cross their path.
+If we fail to add the personal perspective on success and development in our approach to employees, we fail to prepare them for career choices that will inevitably cross their path.
 In the long run, both the individual and the organization win if employees understand what it takes to self-manage their careers.

 2) As individuals grow more aware of the unpredictability and dynamics of careers, they tend to reflect more consciously about this subject.
 As a result, an organization might end up with a ‘fait accompli’, only being informed about an employee’s career decision when it has already been taken.
 A continuous dialogue with employees is therefore advisable.